State of Washington Classified Job Specification

 Knowledge and Abilities

-Ability to: define parameters of population dynamics; evaluate pertinence of available data; determine and estimate costs of solution of population dynamics problems; initiate and plan independent experimental research; coordinate research with the needs of the Department; develop methods of data collection and interpret data; recommend how to implement results of research findings; speak and write effectively.
+Ability to: define parameters of population dynamics; evaluate pertinence of available data; determine and estimate costs of solution to population dynamics problems; initiate and plan independent experimental research; coordinate research with the needs of the Department; develop methods of data collection and interpret data; recommend how to implement results of research findings; speak and write effectively.

 Legal Requirement(s)